 Beginning in the first quarter of 2020, there has been a global coronavirus pandemic that impacted financial markets and the economy.
-As the pandemic continues to evolve, the extent of the impact will depend on future developments, and could result in the Foundation experiencing operational changes, increased administrative expenses, investment losses and/or reduced cash flow, as well as other indirect adverse financial effects due to similar issues experienced by stakeholders.
+On January 30, 2023, the Biden Administration announced the intent for the Public Health Emergency to end on May 11, 2023, and on April 10, 2023, President Biden ended the National Emergency Declaration.
+As the effects of the pandemic continues to evolve, the extent of the impact will depend on future developments, and could result in the Foundation experiencing operational changes, increased administrative expenses, investment losses and/or reduced cash flow, as well as other indirect adverse financial effects due to similar issues experienced by stakeholders.